Burl Toler III: National Football League (2007)

 In 2007, Toler signed with the Washington Redskins and spent training camp and the preseason with the team before being released on September 1, 2007.
 Two days later, he signed to the team's practice squad.
 However, he was released again on September 11, only to be re-signed on November 13.
 He was released again, a week later.
 He was then re-signed to the Redskins practice squad on November 28, and spent the rest of the season there.

-Arena Football League (2008–present)
+Arena Football League (2008–2012)

 Toler then re-joined the SaberCats, however he did not play for them in 2008, as he re-signed with the Redskins on January 9, 2008, and spent the AFL season at the Redskins training camp.
 He was released by the Redskins again on August 20, 2008.

 On September 22, 2008, Toler was activated by the SaberCats.

 On April 8, 2009, Toler signed a short-term deal with the Bologna Doves of the Italian Football League.